This Bad Food Habit Could Be Costing You $1,800 a Year

 Soon you'll establish a routine and find more cash in your pocket, she adds.

-Break Down the Budget Weekly
+Break Down Your Weekly Budget

+Don't plan your finances a month at a time.
 "One big mistake folks make when creating a food budget is that they come up with a monthly amount to be spent, but then don't break it down and plan and monitor it weekly," Schrage says.
 "For example, if you overspend in the first week, but aren't aware of that, you'll have a hard time getting back on track and will usually end up not meeting your goal."

 Pay for Food With Cash

 Another surefire strategy for keeping your dining budget under control is to only use cash, Perez says.
-"Allocate a certain amount per week to spend on food and beverage," she recommends.
+"Allocate a certain amount per week to spend on food and beverages," she recommends.
 "This will help you understand where you might need to make changes in your budget."

 Plan Your Meals